cfw-guide/ios.cfw.guide/docs/en_US/guides/troubleshooting.md

 Jailbreaks are hardly ever 100% successful, you may need to re-attempt running the jailbreak multiple times

 :::

+### ERR_Jailbreak when using taurine-permanent

+To work around this issue, you'll need to do the following:

+1. Open taurine-permanent and try to jailbreak.
+1. When you get `ERR_Jailbreak`, close the app from the App Switcher.
+1. Reopen taurine-permanent and try to jailbreak again.

 ### Sileo not appearing upon initially jailbreaking on Chimera 1.6.1 or Taurine 1.1.2